 - Use only regular household electricity for the power source.
-Using other power sources may result in fire, electric shock, or damage to the machine. - Make sure that the plugs on the power cord are firmly inserted into the electrical outlet and the power supply jack on the machine. - Do not insert the plug on the power cord into an electrical outlet that is in poor condition. - Turn off the main power and remove the plug in the following circumstances: - When you are away from the machine - After using the machine - When the power fails during use - When the machine does not operate correctly due to a bad connection or a disconnection - During electrical storms
+Using other power sources may result in fire, electric shock, or damage to the machine. - Make sure that the plugs on the power cord are firmly inserted into the electrical outlet and the power supply jack on the machine.
+Otherwise, a fire or electric shock may result. - Do not insert the plug on the power cord into an electrical outlet that is in poor condition. - Turn off the main power and remove the plug in the following circumstances: - When you are away from the machine - After using the machine - When the power fails during use - When the machine does not operate correctly due to a bad connection or a disconnection - During electrical storms